evelynhathaway/evelynhathaway/README.md

 ## 💼 I'm currently working at...

 **Blue Origin!** 🚀🌌 I am developing customer-focused web applications.
-Previously I also built a killer web app that manages high-performance computing jobs on AWS.
+Previously, I also built a killer web app that manages high-performance computing jobs on AWS.
 [Learn more on my LinkedIn](https://www.linkedin.com/in/evelynhathaway/).